 Best-selling author and director of the inspiring social-change documentary, Embrace, Taryn’s global crusade to end the body dissatisfaction epidemic has seen her recognised by the United Nations Women, Amy Poehler’s Smart Girls and the Geena Davis Institute.

 Taryn’s determination to shift the way the world thinks about themselves and their bodies has the support of many high profile personalities including Olivia Newton-John, Rosie O’Donnell, and Ashton Kutcher, who famously praised her activism as being “good for the world”.

 Whether it’s becoming General Electrics’ highest rated speaker, or having her talk at Google HQ in Silicon Valley live streamed to every Google office in the world, Taryn remains humble, proud, and eager to make the biggest impact the world has ever seen on body image and self-love.

 Taryn is a proud Foundation Board member for The Hutt Street Centre.
-She lives in Adelaide with her husband Mathew, and three children Oliver, Cruz and Mikaela.
+She lives in Adelaide with her three children Oliver, Cruz and Mikaela.

 Women who had seen the film were also less likely to treat their body as an object, to believe that they should be thin, and to be ashamed of their body.